 RDAWEP is providing ongoing assistance with these projects.

 FUTURE DIRECTION & REGIONAL ADVANTAGES

-The RDAWEP region has the characteristics and capability to facilitate and support a broad range of significant developments.
+The RDAEP region has the characteristics and capability to facilitate and support a broad range of significant developments.

 The regional economy is diverse with world-leading companies in agriculture, manufacturing, fishing, aquaculture, renewable energy, mining and tourism.